Jo-wang/Daily-Paper-Reading/test-time/Test-Time Training with Self-Supervision for Generalization under Distribution Shifts.md

 - 5. TTT has several advantages over existing methods, including simplicity, flexibility, and effectiveness on diverse image classification benchmarks.

 ### Method
+1. Train a model on labeled data from the source domain using supervised learning.

+2. At test time, obtain an unlabeled sample from the target domain.

+3. Use the unlabeled sample to create a self-supervised learning problem, such as predicting rotations or colorization.
+This is done by applying a random transformation to the image (e.g., rotating it by a random angle) and then asking the model to predict the transformation that was applied.

+4. Update the model parameters using backpropagation on this self-supervised task.
+This involves computing gradients with respect to both the supervised loss on the source domain and the self-supervised loss on the target domain.

+5. Make a prediction on the original task (e.g., image classification) using the updated model parameters.

+6. Repeat steps 2-5 for each test sample, allowing for online adaptation to distribution shifts.

+The intuition behind TTT is that by creating a self-supervised learning problem at test time, we can use information from the target domain to update our model in a way that improves its performance on that domain.
+This allows us to adapt to distribution shifts without requiring labeled data from the target domain.

+TTT has several advantages over existing methods for addressing distribution shifts, including simplicity, flexibility, and effectiveness on diverse image classification benchmarks aimed at evaluating robustness to distribution shifts.
+However, it also has limitations, including sensitivity to hyperparameters and potential overfitting to specific self-supervised tasks.

 ### Experiments